nanvel/blog/pages/books.md

 - UX Strategy by Jaime Levy
 - Effective Testing with RSpec 3: Build Ruby Apps with Confidence by Myron Marston, Ian Dees
 - Entry and Exit Confessions of a Champion Trader by Kevin J. Davey
-- Domain-Driven Design by Eric Evans
-- Design It! by Michael Keeling
 - Data Science from Scratch: First Principles with Python by Joel Grus
 - Data Science for Business by Foster Provost and Tom Fawcett